Bionif92/Cursos-de-Programacion/Git&Github/Git&Github.md

 **Fork is created by the collaborator profile**, then clone the file and work locally, then push it again to github, then create the pull request, clic on compare across forks, and select the proyect

+When you merge the pull you are making a commit, on description put the detaill of merge